MagLev (software)

 MagLev is an alternative implementation of the Ruby programming language built on the GemStone/S virtual machine from GemTalk Systems.
 Much of Maglev was set out to be written in Ruby as much as possible, resulting in some collaboration with the Rubinius project.
 As of the first beta release, the project runs RubyGems 1.3.5 natively, with support for C and Smalltalk extensions.
 MagLev has a distinct VM architecture that allows it to share code and data between runtimes and execution cycles through a Ruby API.

 Architecture

 Maglev runs inside an image like Smalltalk, offering transparent object persistence to Ruby objects and classes.
 Object persistence is based on ACID transactions that allow multiple running instances to see a shared object graph.
 Maglev uses a process-based concurrency model, mapping Ruby threads to Smalltalk Processes, which are scheduled in the VM as green threads.
 Using MagLev should yield performance increases when using Ruby, along with allowing Ruby processes over multiple machines to use the same objects at the same time.

 Installation

-MagLev is installed with RVM, using the following code snippets, copied directly from the maglev github.
+MagLev is installed with RVM, using the following code snippets, copied directly from the maglev GitHub project.